Prostitution in Cuba: AIDS

 AIDS, which had been controlled through public health measures, began to rise during the 1990s.
 In the early part of the decade, people with the HIV virus were quarantined.
 Between 1986 and 1998, a total of 1,980 people tested positive for the virus in Cuba, and a further 3,879 more were discovered to have the virus between 1998 and 2004.
 According to United Nations sources, the early detection of the virus has been assisted by the country's free primary care clinics.
 The United States embargo against Cuba has prevented Cuba from purchasing medical supplies from the US, but medical scientists in Cuba have synthesised some of the antiviral drugs used in the management of HIV/AIDS, and these have been provided to patients at no cost.
 In 2004, the country had thirteen AIDS sanatoriums, and a stay of between three and six months in one was compulsory for anyone found to be HIV positive.
 At that time, World Health Organization figures put the infection rate at less than 0.1 percent of the population, the lowest in the Western Hemisphere, one-sixth that of the US, and far below that in many neighbouring countries.
 A public-education campaign in schools and on television and radio promotes the use of condoms and informs people about how HIV is transmitted.
-Additionally, government subsidies for condoms (both domestic and imported) means prophylactic prices remain very low.
+Additionally, government subsidies for condoms (both domestic and imported) mean prophylactic prices remain very low.
 Prostitution is not considered to be a major factor in the spread of AIDS, with only a small number of people admitted to sanatoriums being former prostitutes.
 The low level of infection and the relatively inexpensive price of sex have made the island popular with foreigners as a sex tourism destination.
 Another incentive is the lack of social stigma associated with single male tourists visiting Cuba, in comparison with the better-known sex tourism destinations of Thailand and Cambodia.